 5) The authors don't seem to understand why a gene would be depleted in allele-specific behavior.
 Is there expectation that allele-specific behavior should influence all genes equally?
 Furthermore, I worry that depth might be more deterministic of which genes are enriched or depleted.

-Response: On the contrary, our (null) expectation is a ‘balanced’ (biallelic) behavior in expression or binding.
-Hence, a statistically significant depletion of allele-specific behavior in a genomic element can be interpreted as more ‘balanced’.
-We had mentioned FHIT as an example of such a more balanced behavior, but could not understand the significance in relation to its role in cancer.
-To prevent further confusion, we will exclude citing the example in our revised manuscript.